How Racism Affects Your Mental Health

 In the findings published in the American Journal of Public Health, researchers concluded that continued racism has very real mental health effects.
 They found that minorities who had experienced repeated incidents of racial discrimination were significantly more likely to have mental health problems such as depression and anxiety than minorities who hadn't faced the same repeated incidents.
 Feeling unsafe and avoiding certain spaces or situations because of ethnicity had the biggest negative impact on mental health.

-What's more, Laia Bécares, Ph.D., one of the study authors went on to say in a press release that even "awareness of racial discrimination experienced by others can continue to affect the mental health of ethnic minority people."
-So if you constantly see discrimination on the news, you could be impacted secondhand.
+What's more, Laia Bécares, Ph.D., one of the study authors, went on to say in a press release that even "awareness of racial discrimination experienced by others can continue to affect the mental health of ethnic minority people."
+So, if you constantly see discrimination on the news—whether it's yet another unjust killing of a black person, or a video of a white woman calling the police with blatantly false accusations against an African American man—you could be impacted secondhand.